Fannibals/S2/KT/Workshop1.md

   | --- | ---| ---- |
   |input| irregular input | regular, structured, defined input|
   |correctness| no correct answer | has the correct answer|
++ **Concrete tasks:**
+Mechanically processing data to an unambiguous solution;
+Limited contribution to human understanding
++ **Knowledge tasks:**
+Data is unreliable or the outcome is ill-defined(不明确的) (usually both);
+Computers mediate between the user and the data, where context (for the user) is critical;
+Enhance human understanding

 + (b) Knowledge tasks or concrete tasks
   - i.
 Multiplying two floating-point numbers in base 16 &nbsp;&nbsp;&nbsp;  **concrete**